sylhare/sylhare.github.io/_posts/2026/2026-06-16-claude-code-smart.md

 Two of these are easy to get backwards: `allowed-tools` *grants* permission, it does not restrict (use `disallowed-tools` for that), and `disable-model-invocation` is about *who* can trigger the skill, [not a read-only mode][22].
+If you don't trust the model you may want to be more restrictive for the tools allowed (like allowing specific bash commands instead of all bash).
+Usually faster model are less trustworthy but cheaper for *deterministic* skills, so you can automate simple repetitive tasks of the workflow.

 The `` !`command` `` prefix injects live command output before the skill content is sent, so the skill [sees actual data rather than the command string][23].